The Sow It Forward Garden Grants Program

 - a $20 value one-year subscription to Mother Earth News magazine

-The application deadline is midnight (Eastern Time) Sunday, January 5, 2014.
+The application deadline for our 2015 grant cycle 5pm Eastern Time, Friday January 9, 2015.
 Only funding requests submitted through KGI's online grant application will be considered for funding.
-We recommend that prospective applicants download the Sow It Forward Application Prep Form (Word, RTF, PDF) before starting their application online to famliarize themselves with the questions and the materials needed to apply.
-All applicants will informed by email whether their projects were chosen for a grant on March 15, 2014.
+We recommend that prospective applicants download and complete the Sow It Forward Application Prep Form (Word, RTF, PDF) offline before starting their application online.
+This way you will have a version saved on your computer in case you have any trouble submitting the application online.

 Any questions about the application process can be directed to Roger Doiron via email (email@example.com) or phone (207.956.0606).
 For general issues related to using the KGI website, please see our help pages here: http://kgi.org/help

 To take some inspiration from other gardens, please see a few of our past grantees below or browse other projects here.